tugcekonuklar/msc-computer-science-notes/research-proposal/Home.md

     * Industry-based
     * Problem solving

+## The research process

+* identify four common views of the research process: sequential, generalised, circulatory and evolutionary:
+* Sequential:
+    * Steps:
+        1. Identify the broad area of study.
+        2. Select a research topic.
+        3. Decide on an approach.
+        4. Plan how you will perform the research.
+        5. Gather data and information.
+        6. Analyse and interpret these data.
+        7. Present the results and findings.
+    * Greenfield breaks the research process into four steps:
+        * Review the field – i.e., perform a literature survey.
+        * Build a theory – based on your understanding and interpretations of the field.
+        * Test the theory – does it work?
+        * Reflect and integrate – i.e., update your ideas based on your ‘tests’ and contribute your newfound knowledge to others.
+* Generalised: The generalised research process is identical to the sequential process in that a defined sequence of activities is performed one after the other.
+* Circulatory.
+The circulatory approach recognises that any research is really only part of a continuous cycle of discovery and investigation.
+Quite often, research will un- cover more questions than it answers and, hence, the research process can begin again by attempting to answer these newfound questions.
+* Evolutionary.
+The evolutionary concept takes the circulatory interpretation one step further and recognises that research must evolve and change over time, not necessar- ily following a defined circulatory pattern or repeating the same forms of analysis and interpretation that were performed before.

+* Orna and Stevens (loc. cit.) identify the search definition as an attempt to answer the following questions:
+    * ‘What am I looking for?’
+    * ‘Why am I looking for it?’
+    * ‘How shall I set about it?’
+    * ‘Where shall I start looking?’

+## Intellectual discovery

+* When you are looking for questions to answer and answers to those questions, you will often follow a complex process of inductive and deductive reasoning.
+* Inductive reasoning.
+    * You start with your observations of the world and come to general conclusions about it.
+In other words, you build models and theories based on your interpretation of the world.
+Clearly, this interpretation will depend on the data and information you can draw from the world, the subject/problem you are studying and, importantly, what you already know and believe.
+    * The knowledge that you can obtain from what you are studying is referred to as epistemology (Cornford and Smithson, 2006: 61).
+You can either draw general con- clusions from what you observe and from what you are studying and apply them to other things (positivism), or you can only induce knowledge unique to yourself and the particular situation under study (anti-positivism).
+* Deductive reasoning.
+    * You start with your knowledge and understanding of the world and predict likely observations within it, even though you might not have encountered them before.
+      Deductive reasoning is affected by your theory of reality, your own personal understanding of the world and your underlying assumptions about what you are investigating.
+This is referred to as ontology.
+Different people might deduce different things as their understanding differs from your own and they see things in different ways.
+* If you are having difficulty solving a problem, two interesting methods of intellectual discovery listed by Greenfield (1996: 5) that might help are:
+    * ‘The method of Pappus: assume the problem is solved and calculate backwards’
+    * ‘The method of Terullus: assume a solution is impossible and try to prove why’

 ## Fields of study

 * Research can be classified from three different perspectives; its field, its approach and its nature.